 - About the EWU Foundation

 - Additional Questions & Clarification

 An endowment is composed of donations made to the EWU Foundation with the understanding that the original value of the gift (the principal) will be invested and a portion of the investment earnings (the distribution) will be used to fund the philanthropic intent of the donor.
-An endowment fund provides program support every year, forever.
-The Foundation Board of Directors decides how much of these earnings to spend, while retaining enough growth of the endowment for the years ahead.
+An endowment fund provides program support every year, in perpetuity.
+The Foundation Board of Directors annually reviews and approves the distribution rate with the dual goal of providing as much scholarship support as possible while allowing for perseveration and growth of the endowment.

 The overwhelming majority of endowment funds are restricted to a specific purpose by the donor, such as student scholarships, an endowed professorship for a specific field, or to further an academic or recreational program.
 Other funds are unrestricted and can be used for the best use as determined by the Foundation.
 The Foundation honors restrictions on the use of the fund forever, and has a legal requirement to do so.

 An endowment fund’s value can change in one of four ways:

 - Gifts to a fund will increase the principal,

 - Gifts to a fund will initially increase the market value,

 - Investment returns can increase or decrease market value,